 Each of these whales can be spotted in the sea at different times of the year.
-However, the overall whale-watching season is often assumed to start from early March to October.
+However, the whale-watching season is often assumed to start in early March to October.

 Bernhard Grzimek, Schlager, N., Olendorf, D. and American (2003).
 Grzimek’s animal life encyclopedia.
 Detroit: Gale.